In brief

 Compensation innovation #1: salary transparency

-However, since September 2018, the “Avenir professionnel” law has obliged companies with more than 50 employees to negotiate an agreement on professional equality between women and men every three years, which may include an obligation to pay transparency.
+In France, there is as yet no general legal obligation for companies to make their employees’ remuneration public.
+However, since September 2018, the “Avenir professionnel” law has obliged companies with more than 50 employees to negotiate an agreement on professional equality between women and men every three years, which may include an obligation for salary transparency.

 Under this agreement, companies are required to carry out an analysis of their pay practices, in order to identify any pay inequalities between men and women.
+They must also put in place measures to correct them and monitor progress.

-It can also be an effective tool in the fight against all forms of pay discrimination, whether related to gender, age, ethnic origin or any other protected characteristic.
+It should also be noted that pay transparency is not limited to gender equality.
+It can also be an effective tool for combating all forms of wage discrimination, whether related to gender, age, ethnic origin or any other protected characteristic.

 The adjusted salary gap, i.e. the average salary of men and women with the same position, the same seniority and living in the same place, is :

-- 3,5% in non-transparent companies ;
+- 3.5% adjusted gap in non-transparent companies

-- 0% for those who have opted for full transparency of individual salaries.
+- 0% for those who have opted for full transparency of individual salaries

 According to Samuel Durand, lecturer on the future of work and author of Work In Progress (Eyrolles, 2022), only 8% of French companies share their salary grids compared with 12% in Germany and 15% in the UK.